-Was baptised in the parish (this does not apply where the baptism formed part of a combined service of baptism or confirmation); or Had his or her confirmation entered in a church register book of a church or chapel in the parish; or Has at any time had his or her usual place of residence in the parish for at least 6 months; or Has at any time habitually attended public worship in the parish for at least 6 months; Or a Parent of that person has at any time during that person's lifetime: Had his or her usual place of residence in the parish for at least 6 months; or Habitually attended public worship in the parish for at least 6 months; Or a Parent or Grandparent of that person was married in the parish.
+- Was baptised in the parish (this does not apply where the baptism formed part of a combined service of baptism or confirmation); - Had their confirmation entered in a church register book of a church or chapel in the parish; - Has at any time had their usual place of residence in the parish for at least 6 months; - Has at any time habitually attended public worship in the parish for at least 6 months;

+Or their parent has at any time during that person's lifetime:

+- Had their usual place of residence in the parish for at least 6 months; - Habitually attended public worship in the parish for at least 6 months;

+Or their parent or grandparent was married in the parish.

-Wedding times in the Church of England A Church of England marriage may still be solemnized only between 8.00am and 6.00pm.
+Wedding times in the Church of England

+A Church of England marriage may still be solemnized only between 8.00am and 6.00pm.
 This is a legal requirement of the Church of England's Canons (Canon B 35.3).

-United benefices and pluralities Those marrying in a united benefice or in a benefice held in plurality may only marry (or have their banns read) in any of the churches in the benefice or benefices if a marriage measure has been made for such benefice(s) by the Bishop.
+United benefices and pluralities

+Those marrying in a united benefice or in a benefice held in plurality may only marry (or have their banns read) in any of the churches in the benefice or benefices if a marriage measure has been made for such benefice(s) by the Bishop.
 Please check with the Registry if there is any doubt.

+Banns

-Banns Banns are published at the principal service, which is the service that the minister believes the greatest number of habitual worshippers attend, whether this is morning or evening service.
-Marriage of non-UK nationals Non UK nationals may marry in an Anglican church if they can produce a Marriage Schedule from the local Register Office or an Archbishop's Special Licence.
+Banns are published at the principal service, which is the service that the minister believes the greatest number of habitual worshippers attend, whether this is morning or evening service.

+Marriage of non-UK nationals

+Non-UK nationals may marry in an Anglican church if they can produce a Marriage Schedule from the local Register Office or an Archbishop's Special Licence.
 Banns may not be called for non-UK nationals.
-Note that under marriage law Irish nationals and those with EU settled or pending status are not regarded as non-UK nationals and are treated in the same way UK nationals.
+Note that under marriage law, Irish nationals and those with EU settled or pending status are not regarded as non-UK nationals and are treated in the same way UK nationals.
 More information is available from the Archdeacons Office or the Registry.

+Age

-Age The legal minimum age to marry is now 18 years.
+The legal minimum age to marry is now 18 years.
 It is a criminal offence for a person to carry out "any conduct for the purpose of causing a child to enter into marriage before the child's eighteenth birthday".
 This includes the calling of banns.

+Common Licences

-Common Licences The Registrar or a Wedding Surrogate can give authority for marriages in certain circumstances when banns cannot be published or if the couple are UK nationals but live abroad.
+The Registrar or a Wedding Surrogate can give authority for marriages in certain circumstances when banns cannot be published or if the couple are UK nationals but live abroad.
 Contact the Registry for more information.

+Useful contacts

+Diocese of Bristol

-8. USEFUL CONTACTS Diocese of Bristol, Hillside House 0117 906 0100 Rachel Stewart, PA to the Archdeacons rachel.stewart@bristoldiocese.org Emma Bakewell, Governance Manager and DAC Secretary emma.bakewell@bristoldiocese.org Governance Support @bristoldiocese.org The Venerable Christopher Bryan, Archdeacon of Malmesbury christopher.bryan@bristoldiocese.org The Venerable Neil Warwick, Archdeacon of Bristol neil.warwick@bristoldiocese.org The Diocesan Registry at Stone King LLP (LEGAL ADVISORS) Lee Coley, Diocesan Registrar bristolregistry@stoneking.co.uk
+- Rachel Stewart, PA to the Archdeacons - Emma Bakewell, Governance Manager and DAC Secretary - Governance Support - The Ven Christopher Bryan, Archdeacon of Malmesbury - The Revd Becky Waring, Acting Archdeacon of Bristol - The Revd Adam Beaumont, Associate Archdeacon

+Diocese of Bristol

+Hillside House

+1500 Parkway North

+Stoke Gifford

+Bristol

+BS34 8YU

+0117 906 0100

+The Diocesan Registry at Stone King LLP (Legal Advisors)

+• Lee Coley, Diocesan Registrar

+Guidance for Churchwardens 202A